-We believe that our results in 2016 reflect the continued strength of our Hospitality business, particularly the group meetings sector in which we focus, despite the challenging overall hospitality business environment.
-In 2016, we also experienced significant continued growth in our Entertainment business from the prior year, which reflected our investments in this business and the popularity of Nashville as a tourist destination.
-Our 2016 financial highlights included:
+We believe that our results in 2017 reflect the continued overall strength of our Hospitality business segment, particularly the group meetings sector in which we focus.
+In addition, the growth in our Entertainment business segment in 2017 continued to reflect our strategic focus on expanding this business and the continued popularity of the country music genre and Nashville as a tourist destination.
+Our 2017 financial highlights included:

-Increased Revenues

-\$1.15 billion in total

-revenue (up 5.2% from 2015)

-\$1.03 billion of Same-

-store Hospitality segment revenue (up 4.3% from 2015) (2)

-Increased Profitability

-\$215.7 million of Samestore Hospitality segment operating income (up 27.8% from 2015) (2)

-\$333.8 million of Same-store

-Hospitality segment Adjusted EBITDA (up 6.7% from 2015) (2) (3)

-Dividend Growth

-\$3.00 per share

-annual cash dividend in 2016 (up 11.1% from 2015)

-\$153 million in total

-cash dividends (paid for 2016 fiscal year)
+Increased Revenues Increased Profitability Dividend Growth \$1.06 billion of Hospitality segment revenue (up 1.9% from 2016) \$176.1 million of net income (up 10.5% from 2016) \$3.20 per share annual cash dividend in \$125.1 million of Entertainment segment revenue (up 14 1% from 2016) \$360.8 million of Consolidated Adjusted EBITDA (up 3.0% from 2016) (2) 2017 (up 6.7% from 2016) \$163.7 million in total cash dividends (paid for 2017 fiscal year)

-We believe that, as a result of our efforts in 2016, we are better able to meet our corporate objectives of increasing funds available for distribution to our stockholders and creating long-term stockholder value.
-You can find more information about our 2016 financial and operating performance in the Compensation Discussion and Analysis beginning on page 29.
+We believe that, as a result of our efforts in 2017, we are better able to meet our corporate objectives of increasing funds available for distribution to our stockholders and creating long-term stockholder value.
+You can find more information about our 2017 financial and operating performance in the Compensation Discussion and Analysis beginning on page 33.